For a project manager, a bad week might go something like this:

 - Project and Product Risks

 Poor management of requirements scope is another frequent cause for project failure.
 Scope management is particularly important where the learning curve is a necessity because of the immaturity of the business usage or the supporting technology.
 Business integration requirements are pushing the connectivity of networked information systems beyond an organization’s IT systems.
 Meeting business requirements may depend on using relatively new protocols such as those for Web Services.
 Those protocols are currently a moving target, as they continue to be revised to reflect the experiences of early adopters.
 Best practices in this context have short lives, and the lack of well-defined and proven practices adversely affects planning.
 Plans for these circumstances might include a prototype or use of an iterative or incremental approach.
 Security mechanisms that mitigate a specific risk may create additional ones.
 For example, security requirements for managing identity for a large distributed system might be met by implementing authentication and authorization as infrastructure services shared by all applications, but the aggregation of authentication and authorization mechanisms into a shared service makes that service a single point of failure and a possible attack target.
 Such design decisions should involve a risk assessment to identify any new threats that require mediation, as well as the analysis of the operational costs after the system is deployed.

 Security integrated into PM methodology

-The Project Management Institute defines a project as an iteratively elaborated endeavor and security should be considered within each PM process or stage.
-Security checkpoints built in to the project during several key processes will ensure progress toward the desired security end state at project closure.
+The Project Management Institute defines a project as an iteratively elaborated endeavour and security should be considered within each PM process or stage.
+Security checkpoints built into the project during several key processes will ensure progress toward the desired security end state at the project closure.
 The best opportunity to ensure secure project delivery exists in the early stages of the project during initiating and planning.
-Beginning with the end in mind, i.e. the delivery of a secure system, will avoid costly scope, budget and schedule impacts.
+Beginning with the end in mind, i.e. the delivery of a security system will avoid costly scope, budget and schedule impacts.